vuex-orm/vuex-orm/docs/store/retrieving-data.md

 */
 ```

-When you want to add constraint to the nested relation, use closure instead of dot syntax.
+When you want to add a constraint to the nested relation, use a closure instead of dot syntax.

 ```js
 const user = store.getters['entities/users/query']().with('posts', (query) => {